avivz450/sessionizing-assignment/README.md

 ## Changes required for large scale input (need to update)
 + Separate the "sessions API" and the sessions data process
-+ Separate the mapper and reducer methods to some instances, according to the input size.
++ Separate the mapper and reducer methods into some instances, according to the input size.
-Each mapper will handle (at most) amount of inputs that is known in advance.
+  Each mapper will handle (at most) the number of inputs that are known in advance.
   Each reducer will handle certain keys.
   If needed, assign more instances for the relevant method.
-+ Fetch sessions from external DB (instead from in-memory)
++ Fetch sessions from external DB (instead of from in-memory)
 + Use cache in the API service to reduce the number of external calls to the DB once requesting a query

 ## Complexity